ZoomTen/jibby/docs/getting-started.rst

     srcPath = "src"
     romName = "blank"

 Here we define two constants: our source folder relative to this ``Blank`` folder, and the name of the source file (and corresponding ROM) within that folder.
-So, the source file will be ``src/blank.nim``, and the ROM will be output as ``blank.gb``.

 .. code-block:: nim